kkester/drive/README.md

 ```

 # Schema
 The JSON schema that defines how the content should be structured for requests.
 The schema is optional, but cannot  be null.
 If provided, the schema must be an object.
 Typically the data section would contain properties that then would be described by the schema.
 The schema would then be used to build the request content to invoke a provided Link that has a type attribute defined.
+The schema should be defined as specified by http://json-schema.org/.

 Example:
 ```